lkcozy/weekly/docs/2023/issue-207.md

 1. [How to Write a Statement of the Problem in Research](https://typeset.io/resources/statement-of-the-problem-in-research/)

-The problem statement serves as a roadmap, guiding the cource of your research and ensuring you remain focused.
-Initiate your reserach by crafting a clear problem statement.
+The problem statement serves as a roadmap, guiding the course of your research and ensuring you remain focused.
+Initiate your research by crafting a clear problem statement.

 The problem statement is a foundation of academic research writing, providing a precise representation of an existing gap or issue in a particular field of study.
 It provides research's scope and direction and establishes its relevance and significance.